Buck-Up/buckup-cli/README.md

-# smartsync-cli
+# buckup-cli

-A CLI implementation of the Smart Sync backup system
+A CLI implementation of the Buck Up backup system